SSL-Auth: An Authentication Framework by Fragile Watermarking for Pre-trained Encoders in Self-supervised Learning: Proposed Methods

+This conversion process from feature vectors to images is facilitated by a trusted third-party platform, which initiates a generator as a convenient tool.
+In this paper, we leverage a Generative Adversarial Network (GAN) \cite{goodfellow2014generative} comprised of a generator model, denoted as $G$, to reconstruct the feature vectors into images. $G$ can generate complex outputs from high-dimensional vectors.
+This ability makes $G$ a powerful tool for exploring and visualizing high-dimensional data structures.
+During the generation process, $G$ introduced randomness.
+This means that even for very similar inputs, the outputs may vary.
+Note that we only use the output of $G$ to compare the differences between vectors, without considering the quality and meaning of the reconstructed image.

+By training the generator to minimize the similarity between the reconstructed images from feature vectors and the key samples, we can make small changes in the input vectors more pronounced in the generated images.
+This is because the generator learns to make the outputs dissimilar to the key samples.
+Images distinct to key samples do not necessarily have similar features, resulting in relatively lower similarity between the outputs of the original feature vectors and the changed feature.
+The training goal of the generator can be represented by the following formula:

-There are many types of loss functions for deep-learning-based image algorithms, including ${L_1}$ Loss (Mean Absolute Error, MAE), ${L_2}$ Loss (Mean Squared Error, MSE), and others.
-For image restoration tasks, ${L_2}$ loss is not easy to restore the detailed structure of the image, and it has a larger penalty for sensitive points.
-Moreover, its value is in a range of 0 to $\infty$, which cannot be quantified as a percentage to demonstrate the reconstruction effect.
+This transformation shifts the similarity assessment from one of the feature vectors to that of images.
+Numerous loss functions can be employed to quantify image similarity, including ${\mathcal{L}_1}$ loss (Mean Absolute Error, MAE) and ${\mathcal{L}_2}$ loss (Mean Squared Error, MSE), among others.
+For tasks involving image restoration, if the detection of outliers is pertinent, MSE may be a preferable choice over MAE.
+However, it's worth noting that MSE yields values within the range of 0 to $\infty$, which cannot be interpreted as a percentage to quantify the reconstruction effect.